A-LevelComputer Science

 Exam Questions

-Describe and explain the role of firewalls in network security.
+Describe and explain the role of firewalls in cyber security.
 [6 marks]

-Define firewalls, explain their purpose, types of firewalls, and how they prevent unauthorized access.
+Define firewalls, explain their types, and describe how they protect networks.

 Practice Quiz